 "A Winning Hand" peaked at #5 on The Roots Music Report’s “Top 50 Blues Albums” and reached #1 on Blues 411's "A Baker's Dozen of Blues".
 Soon after, Chef Jimi Patricola nominated the record in the Jimi's Award "Best Traditional Album " category.
 Dan Akroyd (Elwood Blues) chose The Lucky Losers' original song, "Change in the Weather" as "Bluesbreaker of the Week" for his internationally syndicated "Bluesmobile/Everything Blues" radio show.
 The album also made the "Top 50 Blues albums for 2015" compiled by The Roots Music Report.

 "A Winning Hand" was featured in “On the Radar” from the globally popular “The Alternate Root,” and was recognized by Richard L’Hommedieu, king of the “Indie Blues” movement, on “Making a Scene".
 The Lucky Losers landed the cover of the November 2015 issue of French magazine "Blues and Co.".
-Living Blues, Elmore, Classicalite, Blues Matters, Blues Blast, Blues Bytes, and more agreed that The Lucky Losers were holding a winning hand.
-In fall of 2015, The Lucky Losers embarked on a 16-date national tour in support of "A Winning Hand", performing for full houses in Missouri, Oklahoma, Arkansas, Tennessee, Louisiana, Texas, Alabama, Oklahoma, and Florida.
+Living Blues, Elmore, Classicalite, Blues Matters, Blues Blast, Blues Bytes, and more agreed that The Lucky Losers were indeed holding a winning hand.
+In the fall of 2015, The Lucky Losers embarked on a 16-date national tour in support of "A Winning Hand", performing for full houses in Missouri, Oklahoma, Arkansas, Tennessee, Louisiana, Texas, Alabama, Oklahoma, and Florida.
 It was a grand success.

-"In Any Town" made Making a Scene's "Top Independent Blues Albums of 2016" list as well as critic Bill Wilson's "Top 10 Albums of 2016."
-It peaked at #6 on The Living Blues Radio Charts, #3 for "Top Blues Rock Albums," #10 for "Top Blues Albums," and climbed to #2 on The Roots Music Report's "Top Albums/All Genres/California," surpassing even Bonnie Raitt.
+"In Any Town" made Making a Scene's "Top Independent Blues Albums of 2016" list as well as critic Bill Wilson's and Bruce Edward's "Top 10 Albums of 2016."
+It peaked at #6 on The Living Blues Radio Charts, at #3 for "Top Blues Rock Albums," at #10 for "Top Blues Albums," and climbed to #2 on The Roots Music Report's "Top Albums/All Genres/California," surpassing even Bonnie Raitt.
 Eight singles made the RMR charts as well. living Blues gave the album an outstanding five star review, and critics from all over the world--England, Spain, France, Croatia, Australia, Belgium, and Germany--gave the album the thumbs up.